Rangatira: Etymology

 The word rangatira means "chief (male or female), wellborn, noble" and derives from Proto-Central Eastern Polynesian *langatila ("chief of secondary status").
-Cognate words are found in Moriori, Tahitian, Cook Islands Māori, Tuamotuan, Marquesan and Hawaiian.
+Cognate words are found in Moriori, Tahitian (i.e. the raʻatira in the name Tāvini Huiraʻatira), Cook Islands Māori, Tuamotuan, Marquesan and Hawaiian.

 Interpretations

 Three interpretations of rangatira consider it as a compound of the Māori words "ranga" and "tira".
 In the first case, "ranga" is devised as a sandbar and the "tira" a shark fin.
 The allegoric sandbar helps reduce erosion of the dune (or people).
 The fin reflects both the appearance of the sandbar, and, more importantly, "its physical and intentional dominance as guardian".
 Rangatira reinforce communities, cease to exist without them ("for what is a sandbar without sand?"), and have a protective capacity.

 Ethnographer John White (1826-1891) gave a different viewpoint in one of his lectures on Māori customs.
 He said Māori had traditionally formed two kahui who came together to discuss history or whakapapa.